-The BSME degree is offered by CU-Boulder; the last two years of the program are taught by CU-Boulder faculty in residence at CMU and students pay CU-Boulder tuition.
-The BS MET and AAS MET degrees are offered solely by CMU.
+The BS in Mechanical Engineering (ME) and BS Civil Engineering degrees are offered by CU-Boulder with the last two years of the program taught by CU-Boulder faculty in residence at CMU and students paying CU-Boulder tuition.
+The BS Mechanical Engineering Technology (MET) and AAS MET degrees are offered solely by CMU.

 A fundamental guiding principle within the program is that in the spring of the senior year, both CE and ME students sit for the Fundamentals of Engineering (FE) exam.
 The FE exam is nationally-normed and designed to test the minimum capabilities of students.
 Upon successfully passing the FE exam and acquiring 4 years of industry experience, a graduating student is then able to sit for the Professional Engineering (PE) exam.